Don and Dan Take a Flight

 “Woah, dude.
 Where in Europe?”

 “Excellent question, my dear Dan Chopin.
 I have considered all the political entities, both large states and small, and there is one clear best option: Spain.
 Spain is geopolitically unimportant enough to make it a safe hiding place.
 It has a great deal of historic depth, possessing some fine Roman ruins, to name just one example.
 It is the birthplace of some of the most excellent architects, artists, musicians, and writers who have ever lived and breathed.
-And, most importantly, the Spanish already have experience in fighting the Muslims and the Mexicans.”
+And, most importantly, the Spanish already have experience and in fighting the Muslims.”

 “Uh yeah?”
-I say, as I struggle to chew the fried egg, which has the approximate texture of a car tire.
+I say, as I struggle to chew the fried egg, which is about as tough as a car tire.

 “Yes, indeed.
 For seven whole centuries, Muslims lived in their country—a long, dark night of oppression!—until the brave Spanish Christians rose up and pushed them out.
-And of course the Spaniards are responsible for toppling the ancient Mexican empires in the Americas.”
+It’s called the ‘Reconquest’.”

 “So, wait,” I say, having finally finished swallowing the egg.
 “Let me get all this straight.
 You are offering to pay for me to go with you to Spain?”